sychov/seabattle/README.md

 --------------

 Only for testing my abilities in C++, nothing more.

-But "Seabattle" is working one, enjoy it if you want.
+But "Seabattle" game is working one, enjoy it if you want.

-Or use for any other reason :)
+Or use for any other purpose :)